 Home Coffee Roasting is a Great Hobby

 Roasting coffee is a great hobby to explore.
-With the huge variety of coffees available, crop variations and roasting levels, a person can dedicate a lifetime to the pursuit of coffee knowledge.
-With home roasting as your hobby, you can explore the artistry of creating new coffee blends, designing roasting equipment and/or modifications.
+With the huge variety of coffees available, crop variations, and roasting levels, a person can dedicate a lifetime to the pursuit of coffee knowledge.
+With home roasting as your hobby, you can explore the artistry of creating new coffee blends, and designing roasting equipment and/or modifications.

 The home roasting community is quite friendly and very, very active.
-This is really helpful as you become more involved in roasting and want to learn ways to fine tune your craft.
+This is really helpful as you become more involved in roasting and want to learn ways to fine-tune your craft.
 There are websites, newsgroups, and books dedicated to home roasting.
 Of particular interest is the Home Coffee Roasting Mailing List at Sweet Maria’s.
 Sweet Maria’s is regarded as the premier resource for the home coffee roaster.
 In addition to home roasting equipment, you can find a huge selection of green beans available for sale in small batches for very reasonable prices.

 Impress Your Friends

 If nothing else, roasting coffee will impress your friends.
-Bringing homemade bread, homemade cookies or even homemade beer to a party will most certainly be appreciated and enjoyed by guests.
-So will home roasted coffee.
+Bringing homemade bread, homemade cookies, or even homemade beer to a party will most certainly be appreciated and enjoyed by guests.
+So will home-roasted coffee.
 When you present your friends with the freshest coffee that they have ever tasted, they will most certainly enjoy it and they are sure to hold you in high esteem.
 A word of warning, though: the price of this reverence is the expectation and anticipation that you will roast again and again.